Minnesota State colleges to review law enforcement training in response to George Floyd's killing

-Minnesota’s system of public universities and community colleges is conducting a “critical examination” of its law enforcement programs and curricula after Minneapolis police killed George Floyd during an arrest.
+Minnesota's system of public universities and community colleges will conduct a "critical examination" of its law enforcement training programs after Minneapolis police killed George Floyd during an arrest.

 Ex-officer Derek Chauvin, who pressed his knee on Floyd's neck for nearly eight minutes, attended a Minnesota State community college, as did the three other officers charged in Floyd's death.
 The state college system educates approximately 80% of Minnesota police officers through its 22 professional peace officer education programs.

-Details are still being hashed out, but the group will begin its work sooner than later “given the sense of immediacy and urgency,” Malhotra said.
-System officials will work with campus administrators and faculty to review programs and curricula.
+Details are still being hashed out, but the group will begin its work soon "given the sense of immediacy and urgency," Malhotra said.
+System officials will work with campus administrators, faculty and students to review programs and curricula.

 "What we've seen repeatedly is when students put pressure on those decisionmakers … it can drive reform, it can drive change," said Michael Dean, executive director of LeadMN.